kchristensen/udm-le/README.md

 AWS Route53 DNS challenge can use configuration and authentication values easily through shared credentials and configuration files [as described here](https://go-acme.github.io/lego/dns/route53/).
 This script will check for and include these files during the initial certificate generation and subsequent renewals.
 Ensure that `route53` is set for `DNS_PROVIDER` in `udm-le.env`, create a new directory called `.aws` in `/mnt/data/udm-le` and add `credentials` and `config` files as required for your authentication.
 See the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.
 Currently only the `default` profile is supported.

+### GCP Cloud DNS

+GCP Cloud DNS can be configured by establishing a service account with the role `roles/dns.admin`.
+Ensure that the variable `GCE_SERVICE_ACCOUNT_FILE` references the path to the service account file as exported from GCP.
+The `DNS_PROVIDER` in `udm-le.env` must be set to `gcloud`.

 ### Cloudflare

 In your Cloudflare account settings, create an API token with the following permissions: